 It is important that the materials you mail to OSWA are delivered to the correct staff member.

 Please find the item you are mailing on the list below and make sure the envelope or package is addressed to the attention of the corresponding staff member.
 Our address is:

-Attention of: Council on Social Work Education 1701 Duke Street, Suite 200 Alexandria, VA 22314
+1701 Duke Street, Suite 200 Alexandria, VA 22314